chris-donut/prompt-engineering/README.md

 The script will fetch the page every 60 seconds and notify if the APY value has changed from the previous check.

+### Installation

+`monitor_apy.py` relies only on Python's standard library, so no additional packages are required.
+Ensure you are using Python 3.8 or later.